 Servicenow Cmdb Governance: Best Practices For Maintaining A Healthy And Accurate Cmdb

 Virima’s CMDB automation and IT discovery capabilities give organizations the discovery foundation that governance policies need to stick.
 Tooling alone does not govern a CMDB.
-This guide covers the processes, policies, and accountability structures that keep ServiceNow CMDB data accurate and complete.
+This guide covers the processes, policies, and accountability structures that keep ServiceNow CMDB data accurate and complete — plus the framework assets that IT and GRC leaders use to defend the program when auditors come asking.

 This post walks through ServiceNow CMDB governance best practices for 2026, including a section on agentic IT requirements that most governance frameworks have not yet addressed.
-Use the quick-reference checklist below to assess your current program, then work through each section to close the gaps.
+Use the quick-reference checklist below to assess your current program at a glance, then work through each section to close the gaps.

 Quick Reference: CMDB Governance Checklist